vm-mishchenko/draft/README.md

 ## Features

-- Project-agnostic — no assumptions about language, framework, or build system
+- Project-agnostic - no assumptions about language, framework, or build system
-- Hooks to run custom shell scripts at every pipeline stage
+- Hooks - custom shell scripts at every pipeline stage
-- Configurable quality checks the generated code must pass
+- Configured checks - you define which checks the generated code must pass
-- Discovers and runs tests for the affected files
+- Discovered tests - LLM picks which tests to run based on spec and edited files
-- Code review by a separate agent
+- Code review - performed by a separate agent
-- Configurable PR templates, execution timeouts, and retry attempts
-- Log files for every step and hook
-- Resumable runs — stop and continue at any point
+- Resumable runs - stop and continue at any point
-- Tracks time and cost spent on each spec
+- Cost tracking - time and cost spent on each spec

 Steps in order: